 QUESTION: How is the loan size determined?
 Answer: Depending on your business's situation, the loan size will be calculated in different ways (see below).
-The maximum loan size is always \$10 million.
-If you were in business February 15, 2019 - June 30, 2019: Your max loan is equal to 250 percent of your average monthly payroll costs.
-If your business is a seasonal employer, the max loan is equal to 250 percent of your average monthly payroll costs between February 15, 2019 - June 30, 2019; you can also opt to choose March 1, 2019 as your time period start date.
+The maximum loan size is always \$10 million . • If you were in business February 15, 2019 - June 30, 2019: Your max loan is equal to 250 percent of your average monthly payroll costs during that time period.
+If your business employs seasonal workers, you can opt to choose March 1, 2019 as your time period start date.
 If you were not in business between February 15, 2019 - June 30, 2019: Your max loan is equal to 250 percent of your average monthly payroll costs between January 1, 2020 and February 29, 2020. • If you took out an Economic Injury Disaster Loan (EIDL) between February 15, 2020 and June 30, 2020 and you want to refinance that loan into a PPP loan, you would add the outstanding loan amount to the payroll sum.
-QUESTION: Answer: What costs are eligible for payroll?
-Compensation (salary, wage, commission, or similar compensation, payment of cash tip or equivalent) Payment for vacation, parental, family, medical, or sick leave Allowance for dismissal or separation Payment required for the provisions of group health care benefits, including insurance premiums Payment of any retirement benefit Payment of State or local tax assessed on the compensation of employees QUESTION: What costs are not eligible for payroll?
-Answer: Employee/owner compensation over \$100,000 • Taxes imposed or withheld under chapters 21, 22, and 24 of the IRS code • Compensation of employees whose principal place of residence is outside of the U.S. Qualified sick and family leave for which a credit is allowed under sections 7001 and 7003 of the Families First Coronavirus Response Act QUESTION: What are allowable uses of loan proceeds?
-Answer: Payroll costs (as noted above) Costs related to the continuation of group health care benefits during periods of paid sick, medical, or family leave, and insurance premiums • Employee salaries, commissions, or similar compensations (see exclusions above) Payments of interest on any mortgage obligation (which shall not include any prepayment of or payment of principal on a mortgage obligation) Rent (including rent under a lease agreement) Utilities • Interest on any other debt obligations that were incurred before the covered period - interest on any other dest obligations that were incurred before the covered period
+QUESTION: What costs are eligible for payroll?
+Answer: Compensation (salary, wage, commission, or similar compensation, payment of cash tip or equivalent) Payment for vacation, parental, family, medical, or sick leave Allowance for dismissal or separation Payment required for the provisions of group health care benefits, including insurance premiums Payment of any retirement benefit Payment of State or local tax assessed on the compensation of employees QUESTION: What costs are not eligible for payroll?
+Answer: Employee/owner compensation over \$100,000 • Taxes imposed or withheld under chapters 21, 22, and 24 of the IRS code Compensation of employees whose principal place of residence is outside of the U.S. Qualified sick and family leave for which a credit is allowed under sections 7001 and 7003 of the Families First Coronavirus Response Act QUESTION: What are allowable uses of loan proceeds?
+Answer: Payroll costs (as noted above) Costs related to the continuation of group health care benefits during periods of paid sick, medical, or family leave, and insurance premiums • Employee salaries, commissions, or similar compensations (see exclusions above) Payments of interest on any mortgage obligation (which shall not include any prepayment of or payment of principal on a mortgage obligation) Rent (including rent under a lease agreement) Utilities Interest on any other debt obligations that were incurred before the covered period